ahessmat/flagcaddy/README.md

 - store extracted facts (hosts, services, interesting strings) in SQLite,
 - fire quick rule-based recommendations immediately, and
-- optionally batch recent events into a `codex exec` prompt for LLM-backed guidance without burning tokens on every keystroke.
+- optionally batch recent events into a `codex exec` prompt for LLM-backed
+-  guidance without burning tokens on every keystroke,
+- review everything in a browser via the built-in FastAPI web UI.

 > The project name is a nod to golf caddies: keep working in your usual shell
 > while Flagcaddy quietly tracks progress and whispers suggestions.